Volunteer to care for Asia's rescued wildlife at the Thailand Animal Sanctuary

-Join us at the Thailand Elephant Sanctuary to care for these amazing creatures and enjoy a special experience with fellow volunteers.
+Join us at the Thailand Wildlife Sanctuary to help care for Thailand's rescued wildlife.
+Experience a unique volunteer adventure with fellow volunteers.

 Free Time in Thailand

-Thailand is a large, diverse and beautiful country and many volunteers add some touring either at the beginning or the end of their trip - but of course it's not compulsory!
-For lots of volunteers, spending time at the sanctuary is enough to make their trip unforgettable and there is plenty to see near the project on your days off.
-However, if you do want to travel around Thailand or further afield in Southeast Asia, our team are all very well travelled and can offer advice and help in planning the perfect itinerary for travel before or after your placement.
+Thailand is a large, diverse and beautiful country!
+Many volunteers add some touring either at the beginning or the end of their trip; but of course it's not compulsory!
+For lots of volunteers, spending time at the sanctuary is enough to make their trip unforgettable.
+There is also plenty to see near the project on your days off.
+However, if you do want to travel around Thailand or further afield in Southeast Asia, our team are all very well travelled.
+They can offer advice and help in planning the perfect itinerary for travel before or after your placement.
 Here are just a few ideas to whet your appetite.

 Bangkok is noisy, crowded, hot, buzzing, hot, friendly and did we mention it is hot?
 Love it or hate it, Bangkok is a city that you should make the effort to visit at least once.
-Despite all the craziness, Bangkok has great shopping, royal palaces, museums, peaceful temples, top class restaurants, world famous street food and a public transport system that puts many western cities to shame!
-Take a high tail boat for a private river tour or join the crowds on one of Bangkok's famous water taxis and see the city from its pulsating river and canals.
-And to top it all there are flights into and out of Bangkok's two international airports to connect you with almost anywhere in the world.
+Despite all the craziness, Bangkok has great shopping, royal palaces, museums and peaceful temples.
+As well as top class restaurants, world famous street food and a public transport system that puts many western cities to shame!
+See the city from its pulsating river and canals; take a high tail boat for a private river tour or join the crowds on one of Bangkok's famous water taxis.
+And to top it all there are flights into and out of Bangkok's two international airports; connecting you with almost anywhere in the world.
 Too tempting to miss!

 Cha Am & Hua Hin

-Cha Am is around 40 minutes from the sanctuary by car, and has a sandy beach, many bars, shops and restaurants.
+Cha Am is around 40 minutes from the sanctuary; with a sandy beach, many bars, shops and restaurants.
 The tourists are mostly Thais who travel from Bangkok to visit their nearest beautiful beach.
-Volunteers can visit the town on evenings to frequent the restaurants and bars, as well as take shopping trips to the night market.
+Volunteers can visit the town on evenings to frequent the restaurants and bars.
+As well as take shopping trips to the night market.
 Days off in the town can be spent on the beach and accommodation throughout the town is generally cheap.

-Hua Hin is slightly further but still less than an hour from the sanctuary and is busier and livelier than Cha Am.
-The town has a sandy beach, nightclubs, bars, restaurants and many shops as well as cheap accommodation for overnight stays.
-There are many foreign tourists in Hua Hin, and volunteers can find most of their needs catered for here.
+Hua Hin is slightly further but still less than an hour from the sanctuary; it is busier and livelier than Cha Am.
+The town has a sandy beach, nightclubs, bars, restaurants and many shops.
+As well as cheap accommodation for overnight stays.
+There are many foreign tourists in Hua Hin.
+Volunteers can find most of their needs catered for here.

 Further afield in Thailand